gvwilson/thirdbit/src/fiction/iffy/index.md

 or on the decks of nearby ships, their positions optimized after a millisecond of high-intensity simulation by the city's core.
 Other than them the pier was deserted.
-So was the piers south of them, but not the one to the north.
+So was the pier south of them, but not the one to the north.

 "That's the *Bengal*," Wales murmured beside her,